rossbelldev/CheapWoodBot/README.md

 |           | `08:00`       | `24:00`           | 24:00 isn't acceptable as there aren't 25 hours in a day.
 Will be caught by regex.    |
 | Timezone  | `+12:00`      | `+13:00`          | The max is + 12:00                                                                    |
 |           | `+00:00`      | `GMT`             | Timezone text is not accepted, just the time modifier.                                |

+## Sweats Message
+Performing `/sweats` will send a message to the designated channel asking users to react with 💧 to sign up for sweats.
+The bot will monitor reactions and update the message with the list of users who have signed up.
+If the number of users reaches 5 or more, the message color will change to red.

 # Development and Contributing